Iridium-Lo/dosser/readme.md

 # How to use

 - for both methods make seperate files for each thing you want to track
-- near the bottom of the file change the `unit` var
+- near the bottom of the file change the `unit` and `substance` vars
 - didn't add Params as I want this to be compatible on computers and phones

 ### Computer